Select Page

 • This is an early beta website and product under active development

-• This website is not yet phone optimised
+• This website is not yet phone-optimized

-• State (BL) β€” The Capsule:Β Captures the complete ordinal structure of the dataset across the full one-year period.
+• State (BL) β€” The Time Capsule:Β Captures the complete ordinal structure of the dataset across the full one-year period.
 It shows where events sit within the overall landscape of recorded reality

-• Intensity (RL) β€” The Activity:Β Measures the violence, calmness, or reaction intensity between consecutive observations.
+• Intensity (RL) β€” The Behaviour:Β Measures the violence and calmnessβ€”the reaction intensity between consecutive observations.
 It reveals where conditions changed most aggressively and where they remained stable.

 A β”Œβ”€β”€ Input data